glomfigli/glomfig/README.md

 # Config manager app

-An application for managing configuration files for mainly games.
-Only CS:GO is supported in the beginning, possibly more later on.
+An application for managing configuration files for games.
+Only CS:GO is supported in the beginning, possibly more among the likes of Rocket League, Minecraft later on.

 ## Usage